-It is inappropriate for workers to offer lifts to a child or young person outside their normal working duties, unless this has been brought to the attention of the line manager and has been agreed with the parents/carers.
+It is inappropriate for workers to offer lifts to a child or young person.

-9. Praying
+8. Praying

-The following guidance provides additional considerations when praying with or for a child/young person/ adult at risk of harm, which may be relevant to a range of contexts, including one-to-one meetings.
+The following guidance provides additional considerations when praying with or for a child/young person/adult at risk of harm, which may be relevant to a range of contexts, including one-to-one meetings.

-- Always talk and pray with someone in a group of more than two if possible.
-Otherwise the guidance for one-to-one meetings should be followed as usual practice. - Prayer should be offered by someone of the same biological gender as the young person, if possible.
+Always talk and pray with someone in a group of more than two if possible.
+Otherwise the guidance for one-to-one meetings should be followed as usual practice.

+- Prayer should be offered by someone of the same biological gender as the young person, if possible.
 However, consideration should be given where a young person approaches a leader of a different gender to ask for prayer and this should be handled sensitively.
 For example, by suggesting another leader of the same gender or where appropriate to the relationship this can be accommodated as safely as possible, for example, by inviting another leader to join or simply ensuring transparency and accountability.
 These considerations also apply to those with non- binary gender identification. - Whilst it is understandable to want privacy when praying, it should usually take place in an open space or a public venue.
 Where this is not possible or the context is already in a one-to-one context or more private setting such as an office or classroom, then the worker must ensure all efforts for transparency and accountability have been made. - Whilst confidentiality is important, as in any context, there should be no promise of confidentiality. - When praying for someone, the worker should not initiate a physical touch.
 If appropriate, they could ask if it is OK to touch an arm or shoulder, but this should not be assumed and any touch should be primarily to offer comfort.
 A hug initiated by a child or young person can be reciprocated appropriately in response to their distress or for comfort.